dheerajkd30/merkle-forest/README.md

 # ZK-Friendly Elastic Anonymous Group for Semaphore and More

 We present EAG (ZK-Friendly Elastic Anonymous Group) based on a novel data structure - Merkle Forest.
 EAG can scale semaphore group to billions of users without increasing the proving time and the proving key size.
 EAG's core idea is the seperation of group size and anonymity guarantee.
-With EAG, semaphore protocl could achieve:
+With EAG, semaphore protocol could achieve:
 1. Elastic (possibly unlimited) group size without increasing proving key size and prover time.
 2. Elastic anonymity guarantee that allows the client to make the prover time / anonymity guarantee trade-off.